nhaserey/nhaserey/README.md

 ### Glad to see you here!
-I am a passionate M.Tech CS student at Royal University of Phnom Penh, driven by a curiosity for technology and a love for writing.
+I am a passionate CS student at Royal University of Phnom Penh, driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 <br/>